Post-Traumatic Stress Disorder (PTSD)

 What are common symptoms of PTSD?

-Flashbacks, nightmares, anxiety, and avoidance behaviors.
+Flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the trauma.

 How is PTSD diagnosed?